-If the Mac is enrolled in an MDM solution, the initial account may not be a local administrator account but rather a local standard user account.
+If a Mac is enrolled in an MDM solution, depending on the MDM features available, the initial account can be an administrator account or a local account.
 If the user is downgraded to a standard user using MDM, the user is automatically granted a SecureToken.
-If the user is downgraded, no Bootstrap Token is generated.
+If the user is downgraded, starting in macOS 10.15.4, a Bootstrap Token is generated.

 Note: If local user account creation in Setup Assistant is skipped altogether using MDM and a directory service with mobile accounts is used instead, the directory user won't be granted a SecureToken during login and no Bootstrap Token is generated.
 If there are no SecureToken users on the Mac, the mobile account can still be enabled for FileVault using deferred enablement and SecureToken is granted to the user at the time that FileVault is turned on.
+Once the user is SecureToken enabled, in macOS 10.15.4 and later, a Bootstrap Token is automatically generated and escrowed to the MDM solution at login if it supports the feature.